Russian frigate Vorovskiy: Construction and career

-The incident was immediately reported up to the chain of command of the Pacific Border District, with another border guard ship sent to pursuit and an An-72 was flown to track the trawler.
+The incident was immediately reported up to the chain of command of the Pacific Border District, with another border patrol ship sent to pursuit and an An-72 was flown to track the trawler.
 The Japanese authorities also has been notified and ready to cooperate.
 Rekin kept ignoring warning shots fired by the frigate, instead sending SOS signals declaring that they were pursued by an unknown warship.
 Vorovskiy then successfully stopped the trawler around 230–250 nautical miles southeast of Simushir Island.
 Rekin was then escorted to Kamchatka, with the inspection party recovered uninjured.

 Vorovskiy and USCGC Jarvis participated in joint exercise on navigation and radio communications in Alaskan waters in April 2004.
 In summer of that year, Vorovskiy along with USCGC Munro and C-130 Hercules of the United States Coast Guard 17th District took part in a joint exercise.
 The frigate departed Petropavlovsk-Kamchatsky on 31 August 2004 for Kodiak, Alaska to participate in a Russo-American coast guards joint exercise held in the Gulf of Alaska, which ended on 12 September.
 The joint exercise consisted of training maneuvers for communication and maneuvering, rendering assistance to a ship in distress, and smuggling prevention.

 The ship concluded an Agreement on Friendship and Cooperation with Novosibirsk municipal government in 2006.
 The patronage agreement includes military-patriotic education, delegations exchange, and facilitating the recruitment of Novosibirsk citizens for contract service on the ship.

 In April 2007, Vorovskiy visited the U.S. Coast Guard 17th District in Kodiak, Alaska.
 Along the way, the frigate along with USCGC Chase conducted joint maneuvers at sea in the Alaskan waters.

-Vorovskiy participated in Exercise Pacific Unity 2009, part of the North Pacific Coast Guard Agencies Forum, held on 24–27 August 2009.
+Vorovskiy participated in Exercise Pacific Unity 2009, part of the 10th North Pacific Coast Guard Agencies Forum, held on 24–27 August 2009.
 She arrived at Port Angeles on 23 August.
 The exercise includes simulated search and rescue, navigation and security operations.

 The ship made a port call to Magadan on 12 June 2017.